blitterated/term_colors_ruby/README.md

    export TERM=xterm-256color
    ```

-[Wikipedia](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) mentions that ANSI color values from 16 - 231 are used to represent colors in a 6 x 6 x 6 color cube.r
+[Wikipedia](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) mentions that ANSI color values from 16 - 231 are used to represent colors in a 6 x 6 x 6 color cube.
 This script will output those colors 6 per line to more accurately represent a "slice" through the color cube.

 This also means that the script outputs 7,776 (46,656/6) lines to the terminal.
 To view these at human readable speed, you can pipe the script into `less` with a switch to prevent displaying ANSI escape sequences literally.